 In conclusion, we investigated the different contributions to the residual line broadening in FSLG decoupled proton spectra and tried to quantify their magnitude.
-The most important factor was found to be the rf-field inhomogeneity that contributes to about 75% of the linewidth even if the sample is restricted in the center of the rotor.
+The most important factor was found to be the rf-field inhomogeneity that contributes to about 75 % of the line width even if the sample is restricted in the center of the rotor.
 This is a result of a distribution of chemical-shift scaling factors due to different effective-field directions in different parts of the sample.
-The outer parts of the rotor do not contribute much to the observed spectrum and typically represent themselves as a foot in the peak due to the low https://doi.org/10.5194/mr-2019-5 Preprint.
-Discussion started: 20 December 2019 rf fields at the edges of the coil.
-A further confirmation that the rf-field inhomogeneity is the main source of the residual linewidth is the fact that the use of higher effective fields does not result in better signal resolution.
+The outer parts of the rotor do not contribute much to the observed spectrum and typically represent themselves as a foot in the peak due to the low-rf fields at the edges of the coil.
+A further confirmation that the rf-field inhomogeneity is the main source of the residual line width is the fact that the use of higher effective fields does not result in better signal resolution.
 Second- and third-order error terms scale down linearly or quadratically with the effective-field strength but this was not observed experimentally.
-The relative rf-field distribution in the coil is always the same independently of the magnitude of the rf-field.
+The relative rf-field distribution in the coil is always the same independently of the magnitude of the rf field.
 Therefore, the chemical-shift scaling and the resulting spectra are expected to show little change with an increase in the rf-field amplitude.
-Since the rf-field inhomogeneity is the main contribution to the residual linewidth, improved performance is only expected if the probe design is improved so that the rf-field profile is more homogeneous over the whole sample.
+Since the rf-field inhomogeneity is the main contribution to the residual line width, improved performance is only expected if the probe design is improved so that the rf-field profile is more homogeneous over the whole sample.

-We have also shown that pulse transients do not contribute significantly to the residual linewidth, but generate a shift of the spectrum, which makes it more difficult to interpret the results and achieve a reliable frequency calibration.
-Removal of phase transients and adaption of the pulse sequence led to more predictable results in terms of chemical-shift scaling and absolute values on the frequency axis.
-Furthermore, it was shown theoretically and by numerical simulations that homonuclear third-order terms contribute strongly to the residual homogeneous linewidth.
-These terms cannot be removed by altering the sequence, e.g. changing the angle of the effective field, as they do not exhibit the same spatial behavior as second-order three-spin terms.
-Small improvements were found by changing the effective-field angle to slightly higher values of around 60°, which can be understood theoretically, but the spectral quality still remains too broad to be useful for many practical applications.
+We have also shown that pulse transients do not contribute significantly to the residual line width, but generate a shift of the spectrum, which makes it more difficult to interpret the results and achieve a reliable frequency calibration.
+Removal of phase transients and adaption of the pulse sequence led to more predictable results in terms of chemical-shift scaling and smaller variations in the shift on the frequency axis.
+Furthermore, it was shown theoretically and by numerical simulations that homonuclear third-order terms contribute strongly to the residual homogeneous line width.
+These terms cannot be removed by altering the sequence, e.g., changing the angle of the effective field, as they do not exhibit the same spatial behavior as second-order three-spin terms.
+Small improvements were found by changing the effective-field angle to slightly higher values of around 60° , which can be understood theoretically, but the spectral quality still remains too broad to be useful for many practical applications.